Meta-RangeSeg: LiDAR Sequence Semantic Segmentation Using Multiple Feature Aggregation

 \subsection{Post Processing}

 Once the meta and multi-scale features are obtained, we perform feature aggregation to predict the labels from range perspective.
-To this end, the Feature Aggregation Module is designed to make use of range information for object segmentation in the different ranges by aggregating features at various scales, as shown in Fig.~\ref{fig:fourth}.
+To this end, the Feature Aggregation Module is designed to make use of range information for object segmentation in the different ranges by aggregating features at various scales and levels, as shown in Fig.~\ref{fig:fourth}.

-The range channel is extracted separately, which is further fed into the context module~\cite{cortinhal2020salsanext} to capture the global context with the more detailed range information.
+As the $x$, $y$ and $z$ information has been encoded in the horizontal and vertical coordinates under range view, the range channel is the most important one in range residual image.
+Thus, they are extracted separately.
+It is further fed into the context module~\cite{cortinhal2020salsanext} to capture the global features with more detailed range context.
 Then, we fuse the range features with multi-scale features through an attention fusion layer.
-To this extent, the range-guided features are able to fuse the range context information and semantic features.
-Inspired by ResNet~\cite{he2016deep}, the meta features are reused through skip connections.
+To this extent, the range-guided features are able to aggregate the range context information and semantic features.
+Furthermore, the meta features are reused through skip connections.
 We concatenate the meta features with the range-guided features.
 Afterwards, the final features are fused through the convolution and residual connection.
-Thus, we can obtain the 2D labels under the range view via a $1 \times 1$ convolution layer.
+Thus, we can obtain the 2D semantic labels under the range view via a $1 \times 1$ convolution layer.

-To estimate the full labels in 3D space from 2D predictions in range view, we employ $k$-Nearest Neighborhood in the post-processing stage.
+To estimate the labels in 3D space from 2D predictions in range view, we employ $k$-Nearest Neighborhood in the post-processing stage.
 During the spherical projection, there may be multiple points projected into the same grid.
 We sort the points according to their ranges, and the characteristics of the closer points within the range shall prevail.
 When recovering 3D information from 2D range residual image, we need to supplement the features of those missing points.
 In $k$-NN , the label of each point is jointly determined by its $k$ closest points.
-Instead of using Euclidean distance, range information is employed as the similarity measure so that we can efficiently process data using the sliding windows in 2D space.
+Instead of using Euclidean distance, range is employed as the similarity measure so that we can efficiently process data using the sliding windows in 2D space.
 As described in~\cite{milioto2019rangenet++}, the $k$-nearest points within a window can represent the distribution in 3D space very well.
 In our implementation, we set $k = 5$ with a $ 7 \times 7$ sliding window.